Ehiremen26/Books/README.md

 ## Usage

-The book library allows you to search for book using the author’s name of book title.
+The book library allows you to search for book using the author’s name or book title.

 ![Screenshot (7)](https://github.com/user-attachments/assets/1e4d28bd-03e4-4696-86ac-569a7dca5471)